Askannz/msi-perkeyrgb/README.md

   -v, --version         Prints version and exits.
   -c FILEPATH, --config FILEPATH
                         Loads the configuration file located at FILEPATH.
                         Refer to the README for syntax.
 If set to "-", the configuration file is read from the standard input (stdin) instead.
-  -V FILEPATH, --verify FILEPATH
-                        Verifies the configuration file located at FILEPATH.
-                        Refer to the README for syntax.
-If set to "-", the configuration file is read from the standard input (stdin) instead.